oceanprotocol-archive/OEPs/7/README.md

 ```

 You can find a complete reference of the asset metadata in the scope of the [OEP-8](8).
-Also it's possible to find a complete [real example of a DDO](https://w3c-ccg.github.io/did-spec/#real-world-example) with extended services added, as part of the w3c did spec.
+Also it's possible to find a complete [real example of a DDO](https://w3c-ccg.github.io/did-spec/#real-world-example) with extended services added, as part of the W3C DID spec.

 ### Integrity